 The 100-foot-long Last Invasion Tapestry, on display in the Town Hall in Fishguard, is modeled on the famous Bayeux Tapestry depicting the Norman invasion of 1066.
-This modern version marks a lesser known, and certainly less successful assault on the country.
+This modern version marks a lesser known and certainly less successful assault on the country.
 In 1797, a unit of French soldiers, led by an Irish-American general, landed in Fishguard Harbour.
 They were defeated by a hastily assembled local militia, which included many women.
 The impressive tapestry, commissioned to mark the event's 200th anniversary, took 70 local women more than 40,000 hours to complete.
+At www.pembrokeshirevirtualmuseum.co.uk you can download free walking, driving, and cyclying guides that delve deeper into the history of the failed invasion.
 Fishguard is 16 miles northeast of St. David's off the A487.